 Reduced sexual desire

 Possible side effects of testosterone supplements include acne and unwanted hair growth.
-These are uncommon if your blood levels are kept within a certain range.
+These are less common if your blood levels are kept within a certain range.
 You will get blood tests before and during treatment to check the levels.

 Vaginal dryness and discomfort